Skip to main content

 • Summer: insects, disease, and heat stress.

-• Fall: the most critical window — root-building fertilization, overseeding, and soil correction.
+• Fall: the most critical window — root-building fertilization and soil correction.

 What It Is

-• This includes vegetation suppression, grading, topsoil installation, soil amendments, and precision seeding with turf varieties suited to Eastern Shore conditions.
+• Full rebuild from the ground up: vegetation suppression, grading, topsoil, soil amendments, and precision seeding with varieties suited to Eastern Shore conditions.

 Why You Need It

-• Some lawns have too many problems to fix incrementally — Bermuda grass infestation, severe compaction, poor drainage, or decades of neglect.
+• Some lawns can't be fixed incrementally — Bermuda grass, severe compaction, or decades of neglect require a clean start.

-• The long-term ROI is far higher than years of struggling treatments on a compromised base.
+• The long-term return is far better than years of struggling treatments on a compromised base.

 Best Time of Year

-• Results are visible within 3–4 weeks and fully established by the following spring.
+• Results visible within 3–4 weeks, fully established by spring.

 What It Is

-• A fertilization program is a scheduled series of nitrogen, phosphorus, potassium, and micronutrient applications timed to your turf's growth cycles.
+• Scheduled nitrogen, phosphorus, potassium, and micronutrient applications timed to your turf's growth cycles — granular or liquid depending on conditions.

 Why You Need It